peeramid-labs/eds/README.md

 ### Key Components

+System components are broken down into four domains: Permission-less, Developer, Distributor and User.
+Each domain has its own set of contracts and interfaces, which are designed to work together to provide a seamless experience for developers and users.

+#### Permission-less Domain

 ##### CodeIndex

 A stateful, permissionless contract allowing anyone to register associations between bytecode and its on-chain location.
 Any smart contract may be indexed by `CodeIndex` based on its bytecode.